 Cell Phones and Electronics:

-It's been a while since we have been on a youth trip...so just a reminder that all cell phones will be put in a cell phone box in the bus.
+Just a reminder that all cell phones will be put in a cell phone box in the bus.
+This is not to keep you from talking to your parents, but to keep everyone from being on their phone and un-social while we are together.
 We will pass out phones once before we go on the mountain and once afterward for you to call family.
-We will probably have envelopes ready for everyone to put your phones in when you check-in on Friday morning.
+We will probably have envelopes ready for everyone to put your phones in when you check-in on Thursday morning.

 Altitude Sickness Information: